DroidWorksStudio/yam_launcher/CONTRIBUTING.md

 ## License

-**Any contributions you make will be under the GPL-3.0 License**
+**Any contributions you make will be under the MIT License**

-In short, when you submit code changes, your submissions are understood to be under the same [GPL-3.0 License]([http://choosealicense.com/licenses/mit/](https://choosealicense.com/licenses/gpl-3.0/)) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-By contributing, you agree that your contributions will be licensed under its GPL-3.0 License.
+By contributing, you agree that your contributions will be licensed under its MIT License.